Top 10 OpenClaw Skills you can't afford to miss in 2026

 • prompt: "Which devices are currently on?" or "Show me everything that's active in the house right now."

 Isn’t this one insane?
-Turning a conversational ai bot into a localized, privacy-first smart home hub.
+Turning a conversational AI bot into a localised, privacy-first smart home hub.

-This wraps up most of the skills I found useful, some extra includes:
+This wraps up most of the skills I found useful, some extras include:

 • Model Usage: Monitors and reports API token consumption and usage statistics across various AI providers.